frycast/danielvfryer3/content/authors/admin/_index.md

 - Statistics
 - Mathematics
 - Explainability
+- Interpretability
+- Experiments
-- Interpretable Machine Learning
+- Causality
-- Research Software Engineering
+- Software tooling

 # Education to show in About widget
 education: